Electrical Resources – About Us

 IBEW Web sites:

-The National Joint Apprenticeship and Training Committee, or NJATC, was created in 1941 by an agreement between NECA and the IBEW.
+The Electrical Training Alliance (once known as National Joint Apprenticeship and Training Committee, or NJATC) was created in 1941 by an agreement between NECA and the IBEW.
 Since its inception, more than 300,000 apprentices have been trained by the program.
-With an annual budget of well over $100 million, The NJATC mission is to train workers in the IBEW and NECA contractors to be the best in the electrical industry.
+With an annual budget of well over $100 million, The Electrical Training Alliance’s mission is to train workers in the IBEW to work for NECA contractors to be the best in the electrical industry.